nnamdar81/knn-rice-classification/README.md

-# knn-rice-classification
+# KNN Rice Classification
 Rice classification using a KNN algorithm implemented from scratch with data cleaning, standardization, Euclidean distance, and majority voting.

-# KNN Rice Classification

-A data-mining project for classifying rice samples using a **K-Nearest Neighbors (KNN) algorithm implemented from scratch**.

 ## Project requirements